Modified Marrone-Treanor dissociation model: formulation and benchmarking for diatom/atom mixtures

-The dissociation rate coefficient in the equilibrium test set, described using the modified Arrhenius form of Eq.~(\ref{eqn:karr}), has a mean deviation at or below 1\% for most cases; oxygen dissociation with partner $\mathrm{N_2}$ is an outlier here with a maximum deviation of 5.8\%.
+The dissociation rate coefficient in the equilibrium test set, described using the modified Arrhenius form of Eq.~(\ref{eq:karr}), has a mean deviation at or below 1\% for most cases; oxygen dissociation with partner $\mathrm{N_2}$ is an outlier here with a maximum deviation of 5.8\%.
 For all dissociation rate coefficients in the nonequilibrium test set, the model has a maximum deviation of 22\% and the average deviation is below 5\% for all oxygen dissociation cases.
 Vibrational energy per dissociation in the equilibrium test set is fit extremely well; the maximum error is $0.12 \, \mathrm{eV}$ for nitrogen dissociation and $0.05 \, \mathrm{eV}$ for oxygen dissociation.
 Finally, the vibrational energy change in the nonequilibrium test set has a maximum error of $0.24 \, \mathrm{eV}$.
 For reference, the dissociation energy of nitrogen is $9.8 \, \mathrm{eV}$ and oxygen is $5.1 \, \mathrm{eV}$; these energy changes are therefore accurate to within 4\% of the corresponding dissociation energy.

-It is worth noting that all model parameters have been determined using data in the equilibrium test set only: dissociation rate coefficients to determine the modified Arrhenius form, and average energy change per dissociation to determine the novel two-parameter fit to $U$.
+It is worth recalling again that we have determined all model parameters using data in the equilibrium test set only: dissociation rate coefficients to determine the modified Arrhenius form, and average energy change per dissociation to determine the novel two-parameter fit to $U$.
 This means that the goodness of fit demonstrated for the nonequilibrium test set is predictive.
 Predictive capability of this accuracy is a strong indicator that we are capturing the dominant physical mechanisms, instead of simply providing sufficient degrees of freedom to intersect the data.
 The Marrone-Treanor model is old and relatively simple, but it continues to be recommended for use by chemical kinetics authors~\cite{KnabFM1995, LosevKMPS1996}.
 It has also been extended to exchange reactions by Knab et al.~\cite{KnabFM1995}.

 The modification we propose is consistent with qualitative and quantitative observations from the QCT data.
-Thus, the proposed modified Marrone-Treanor model is a simple, self-consistent description of dissociation at conditions characterized by $T$ and $T_v$.
+Thus, the proposed modified Marrone-Treanor model is a simple, self-consistent description of dissociation at conditions characterized by $T$ and $T_\mathrm{v}$.

-\section{Non-Boltzmann Correction Factors}
+\section{Non-Boltzmann correction factors}